thycotic/dsv-docs/product/QuickStart/init/index.md

 Select *(3) Thycotic One (federated)* to authenticate using Thycotic's access manager.

 >NOTE: The person who signed up for DevOps Secrets Vault is the *initial administrator* and is automatically setup using Thycotic One.
 If this is you, then select this option.
-This enables Thycotic you to reset the password if it is ever lost and setup up 2FA.
+This enables you to reset the password if it is ever lost and/or setup up 2FA if desired.
 It is up to the customer to then decide if all other users are local or federated through one the available providers.

 Select *(4) AWS IAM (federated)* to authenticate as a trusted Identity Access Management Role or User.